gurumojo/dmc/README.md

 is made available to any container that extends from the default environment defined in `./etc/docker/service.yml`.

-To minimize thrashing caused by filesystem changes it is necessary to run the `./bin/publish` script to copy changes saved under various shared directories into their respective docker volumes.
-This sync triggers a nodemon watcher restart in a way similar to saving changes directly into a service source directory would restart the given service, but it does so for every dependent service at once.

 Abstraction of the various layers of locally built docker images with a view toward ease of management and speed of rebuild execution currently utilize persistent wrapper images for any public base image (e.g. node, redis).
 This